 In each year that New Zealand has had an emissions trading scheme, the trans-national company New Zealand Aluminium Smelters Limited was given a very generous 'free allocation' of emission units.
-First, back in 2010, and in the years following and, bringing us up to date, in 2015.
+First, back in 2010, and in the years following and, in 2015 and, bringing us up to date, 2018.

 The company was given an industrial allocation of 210,421 units for the six months from 1 July to 31 December 2010.
 I estimated that the smelter company was required to surrender between 143,000 and 172,000 emissions units for the six months to 31 December 2010.
 Therefore the estimated degree of over-allocation of units was between 120% and 147%.

 The over allocation is obvious, I thought, when we compare the emissions factor (as used in our greenhouse gas inventories) of producing a tonne of aluminium, with the allocation 'baseline', the number of emission units allocated per tonne of aluminium produced.